 Investing in one cryptocurrency is not quite comparable to putting all of your eggs in one basket.
 It’s more like having one egg.
 One cryptocurrency, like one egg, can be fragile, or in financial language, volatile and prone to losses.
 It lacks any diversification within the crypto asset class.
 Diversification is a complex subject, but generally speaking, the goal of diversification is to invest in uncorrelated assets to reduce the risk of losses in a portfolio while enhancing its expected return.

 Moral of the story: we recommend diversification.
 Consider how your crypto investments fit into your larger diversified portfolio of uncorrelated assets.
 Within crypto, you can consider spreading your investments across multiple assets and even multiple sectors within crypto.
 One way of thinking about it is since predicting the future is near impossible, diversification sets you up for various outcomes.
-We built crypto baskets at Makara to give you the choice to invest across the crypto asset class in the metaverse, Web 3.0, or decentralized finance.
-We even have a basket encompassing all assets on the platform called the Universe Basket.
+We built diversified crypto portfolios to give you the choice to invest across the crypto asset class.